Amazon seeks to hire 75,000; offers $100 to vaccinated hires

 McDonald’s, Chipotle and other companies have announced pay hikes to try and lure workers back.
 Amazon said it will offer a $1,000 sign-on bonus to new hires in many parts of the country.

-Many of the job openings are in 14 states: Arizona, California, Colorado, Georgia, Illinois, Kentucky, Maryland, Michigan, Minnesota, New Jersey, Pennsylvania, Tennessee, Washington and Wisconsin.
+Mandy of its job openings are in 14 states: Arizona, California, Colorado, Georgia, Illinois, Kentucky, Maryland, Michigan, Minnesota, New Jersey, Pennsylvania, Tennessee, Washington and Wisconsin.

 Seattle-based Amazon.com Inc., which has more than 1.2 million employees worldwide, is the second-largest private employer in the U.S. after retailer Walmart.